parklab-snu/parklab-snu.github.io/content/join/_index.md

 # Join us

-The Park Lab is looking for students broadly interested in understanding biological processes—--particularly in the areas of epidemiology and ecology—--through the use of mathematical and statistical models.
+The Park Lab is looking for students broadly interested in understanding biological processes---particularly in the areas of epidemiology and ecology---through the use of mathematical and statistical models.
 We welcome motivated students from diverse academic backgrounds who are curious, collaborative, and eager to learn.

 ## Graduate students